GST Calculator

 What is GST?▾

 GST (Goods and Services Tax) is a value-added tax on most goods and services sold domestically.
-It is equivalent to VAT in the UK and EU.
-Countries using GST include Australia (10%), New Zealand (15%), Canada (5% federal), India (5–28%), and Singapore (9%).
+It is economically equivalent to VAT used in the UK and EU.
+Countries using GST include Australia (10%), New Zealand (15%), Canada (5% federal), India (5–28% by category), and Singapore (9%).
+The name differs by country but the mechanism — tax at each supply chain stage with input tax credits — is the same.

 What is the GST rate in Australia?▾

 Australia's standard GST rate is 10%, introduced in July 2000.
 It applies to most goods and services.
-Some items are GST-free, including most fresh food, medical services, and educational courses.
+GST-free supplies include most fresh food, basic health and medical services, childcare, and educational courses.
+Some supplies are input-taxed (like residential rent and financial services), meaning the supplier cannot claim GST credits on related purchases.

 What is the GST rate in New Zealand?▾